SnowConvert AI - Teradata - FLOAD

 Teradata FastLoad is a command‑driven utility for quickly loading large amounts of data in an empty table on a Teradata Database.

-In order to simulate the FastLoad functionality for Teradata in Snowflake, FastLoad files and commands are transformed to Python code, similar to the transformations performed for BTEQ and MultiLoad scripts.
+To simulate the FastLoad functionality for Teradata in Snowflake, FastLoad files and commands are transformed to Python code, similar to the transformations performed for BTEQ and MultiLoad scripts.
 The generated code uses the Snowflake Python project called snowconvert.helpers which contains the required functions to simulate the FastLoad statements in Snowflake.

-FastLoad Commands Translation¶
+FastLoad Commands Translation

 Most of the FastLoad commands are considered not relevant in Snowflake, these commands are commented out.
 Below is the summary list of FastLoad commands and their transformation status into Snowflake: